Esri/arcgis-maps-sdk-java-samples/map_view/display-drawing-status/README.md

 ## Use case

-You may want to display a loading indicator while layers are loading, which could then be removed on `DrawStatus.COMPLETED`.
+You may want to display a loading indicator while layers are loading, which displays on `DrawStatus.IN_PROGRESS`.

 ## How to use the sample